push-based/cpu-prof/packages/cpu-profiling/docs/trace-profile.md

 > This is important to know when you are looking at the trace in DevTools.
 > Specific trace events will not be visible in DevTools if it does not have an instant event at the beginning and end.

-In the followingI will list all relevant instant events that i discovered so far:
+In the following, a list of noteworthy instant events is provided.
+Some events have dedicated sub-sections with detailed explanations and examples:

 - `CpuProfiler::StartProfiling`
 - `CpuProfiler::StopProfiling`